SkorpionG/filelinks/README.md

 Create a new link file (`filelinks.links.json`).
 Can be used in any directory, including subdirectories within a git repository.
 This allows multiple link files in different parts of your project to avoid one large config file.

-**When run in a git repository with a root config, the new link file is automatically added to the root configuration.**
+**When run in a git repository with a root config, you'll be prompted whether to add the new link file to the root configuration** (unless you use the `--skip-root` flag).

 **Options:**

 - `-e, --empty` - Create an empty link file
 - `-f, --force` - Overwrite existing link file
+- `-s, --skip-root` - Skip adding to root configuration

 **Examples:**